May – October

 9 a.m. - 7 p.m.

-Through October 31, a menagerie of magical creatures casts an enchanting spell over the Garden with 19 monumental living sculptures of fantasy and delight.
+The wonder and magic of Imaginary Worlds returns, bigger and better than ever with 9 new characters joining a cast that sports a brand new look.
+Through October 31, a menagerie of magical creatures casts an enchanting spell over the Garden with 28 monumental living sculptures of fantasy and delight.

 Each sculpture is a living, sophisticated evolution of the traditional “stuffed topiary” technique.
 Thousands of meticulously groomed annuals are planted into soil-and-sphagnum moss filled netting covering the steel forms – hidden works of artisanship themselves – to carpet the skeletons in colorful patterns.
 Complex irrigation systems beneath the surface of the sculptures allow the plants to grow – and the creatures to flourish – in Atlanta’s summer heat.
 The larger than life sculptures are transported in climate-controlled trucks.